A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Measured geodesic laminations on a marked surface

-In this section we recall the concepts around the laminations following \cite{FG07}.
-In the first two sections, two spaces of laminations are introduced, which will be identified with the tropical cluster varieties $\A_\Sigma(\bR^\trop)$ and $\X_\Sigma^\uf(\bR^\trop)$ (see \cref{sec:comparison_lam_cluster}).
-An ensemble structure between these spaces are recalled in \cref{subsec:u-lamination}.
-In \cref{subsec:foliation,sec:geodesic_laminations}, we review geometric models for the laminations called the \emph{measured foliations} and the \emph{measured geodesic laminations} respectively, which allow us to analyze the irrational points of the tropical cluster varieties.
+In this section, we recall basic concepts around measured geodesic laminations on a hyperbolic surface with geodesic boundary, following \cite{BB}.
+The space $\eML(F)$ of measured geodesic laminations on a hyperbolic surface $F$ with suitable boundary conditions will be identified with the tropical cluster variety $\cX_\Sigma(\bR^\trop)$ associated with the corresponding marked surface $\Sigma$.

-A marked surface $\Sigma$ is a compact oriented surface with a fixed non-empty finite set of \emph{marked points} on it.
+A marked surface $\Sigma$ is a compact oriented surface with a fixed non-empty finite set $M$ of \emph{marked points} on it.
 A marked point is called a \emph{puncture} if it lies in the interior of $\Sigma$, and a \emph{special point} otherwise.
-Let $P=P(\Sigma)$ (resp. $M_\partial=M_\partial(\Sigma)$) denote the set of punctures (resp. special points).
+Let $P=P(\Sigma)$ (resp. $M_\partial=M_\partial(\Sigma)$) denote the set of punctures (resp. special points), so that $M=P \cup M_\partial$.

 A marked surface is called a \emph{punctured surface} if it has empty boundary (and hence $M_\partial=\emptyset$).
 We denote by $g$ the genus of $\Sigma$, $h$ the number of punctures, and $b$ the number of boundary components in the sequel.
-We always assume the following conditions: \begin{enumerate} \item[(S1)] Each boundary component (if exists) has at least one marked point. \item[(S2)] $3(2g-2+h+b)+2\spe >0$. \item[(S3)] If $g=0$ and $b=0$, then $h \geq 4$. \end{enumerate}
+We always assume the following conditions: \begin{enumerate} \item[(S1)] Each boundary component (if exists) has at least one marked point. \item[(S2)] $2(2g-2+h+b)+\spe >0$. \item[(S3)] If $g=0$ and $b=0$, then $h \geq 4$. \item[(S4)] $\Sigma$ is not a once-punctured monogon. \end{enumerate}